hargroa2/AlgorithmStudy/JavaScriptMasterClass/BigONotation.md

 console.log(addUpTo2(3));
 ```

 - You can say that there are always 3 operations (+, \*, /) that are occurring and regardless of n or the inputs that you are putting in, the time it takes to complete the problem is constant and does not change or grow.
+There are 3 operations no matter what n is.
 Therefore, the Big O of this solution is `O(1)`.

 ### More Examples